MarcEftimie/computer-architecture-course/labs/01_game_of_life/README.md

-# Conway's Game of Life
+# Conway's Game of Life MARC EFTIMIE AND RAIYAN SIDDIQUE
 In this lab you will implement a version of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 Here's a ![block diagram](docs/conway-bd-1.png) of what we'll be making.